brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 Be sure giscus is set to *lazy-load*, through a `data-loading="lazy"` line in your site's giscus script.
 That way, it won't bring in the vast majority of its code, styling, and image assets *until* the visitor has scrolled down to near where the giscus instance appears on the page --- which, more often than not, probably will be near the bottom.
 This can give your visitors a smoother experience.

+**Note**: Unfortunately, giscus's lazy-loading doesn't seem to work in either Firefox or Safari.
+{.yellowBox}

 ## Styling hocus-pocus

 I suggest that, for `data-theme`, you select `preferred_color_scheme`.
 That way, each giscus appearance on your pages will respect each visitor's choice for light or dark mode.
 (Of course, this makes a lot more sense if [your site itself **already** respects that](/posts/2019/09/thinking-dark-thoughts/)!)